The 1975's Matty Healy Sends Sweet Message to Girlfriend FKA twigs Amid Shia LaBeouf Lawsuit - E! Online

 The 1975 artist took to Instagram on Sunday, Dec.
 13 to praise the "cellophane" singer, who he started dating earlier this year.
 Matty posted a slew of emojis—including flower, heart and crown symbols—and called FKA twigs a "legend, icon and loml [love of my life]."
 Alongside the message, the 31-year-old front man shared a photo of the 32-year-old star smiling.

 Matty's post comes days after news broke that FKA twigs filed a lawsuit against Shia LaBeouf and accused the 34-year-old actor of abuse.
 Shia and FKA twigs met in 2018 while filming the movie Honey Boy and began dating after the movie wrapped that summer.
-According to court documents obtained by E!
+According to a copy of the complaint obtained by E!
 News, Shia then convinced FKA twigs, otherwise known as Tahliah Barnett, to move in with him that October.

 The lawsuit also alleged that Shia kept FKA twigs in a "constant state of fear by openly storing live firearms throughout his home."
-In addition, the court documents claimed LaBeouf knowingly gave her a sexually transmitted disease.
+In addition, her filing claimed LaBeouf knowingly gave her a sexually transmitted disease.

 The causes of action in the lawsuit include sexual battery, battery, assault, intentional infliction of emotional distress and gross negligence.
 The lawsuit stated FKA twigs intends to donate "a significant portion of any monies received in this action" to organizations assisting survivors of domestic violence.